North Laurel, Maryland: Recent history

 North Laurel was located in Anne Arundel County until 1860, when it became part of the newly subdivided Howard County.

 In 1890, a syndicate purchased portions of the Burr, Brightwood, Kennedy, and Wheeler farms next to the B&O track to form a town named "North Laurel" adjacent, which did not materialize.
 The Patuxent Springs became a small tourist destination at the turn of the century.

 In 1901, Ernest Lyon founded the Maryland Industrial and Agricultural Institute for Colored Youths near the Patuxent River to serve African Americans during the era of racial segregation in the United States.

 In 1910, the Southern Real Estate Company of Pittsburgh bought one of Gustuavas Ober's North Laurel farms totaling 550 acre for $70,000.
 The lots were subdivided to form Laurel Park.
 Many of the lots remained undeveloped for over 100 years.
 Several remaining lots were purchased with eminent domain and exchanged with Cornerstone Homes to consolidate enough land to build the North Laurel Civic Center and park.
 In 2013, Howard County sold the remaining wooded lots on the parkland to build Park Overlook.

 The next year, Senator Arthur Pue Gorman's daughter, Grace "Daisy", built her home, Overlook, on 140 acre of land along Murray Hill Road inherited from her father.
 Her husband, R.W.
 Johnson, was the first manager of the Laurel race track.
-The property has been the home to land developer and ambassador Kingdon Gould Jr. since 1952.
+The property was the home to land developer and ambassador Kingdon Gould Jr. from 1952.

 In 1948, police raided Rocway Towers, putting an end to a short-lived effort to bring Washington-funded gambling casinos to Laurel.
 The Stucco Roadhouse built in the 1920s to resemble a mission house was the site of a 1948 gangland murder and prostitution into the 1970s.
 It remains in operation today as a used car dealership.
 The same year, Freestate Raceway, a second racetrack featuring harness racing, was opened.